stevesitton/leadership-notes/one-on-ones.md

 - Purpose: What’s so important to you in achieving these goals?
 Why does it matter to you? (purpose, meaning, drive)
 - Gap: Where are you vs goal, what’s missing?
 - Strategy: Let’s break-down in mini-goals, agree on a timeline and data points we’ll use to measure progress.

-## Lockdown questions
-- What habit have you started, or broken, during the lockdown?
-- What’s something that you miss that surprises you?
-- What times of the day or the week are hardest?
-- What’s giving you hope right now?
-- How has this experience changed you?

-## Sample questions
-- What do you want to talk about today?
-- Anything I can do to help you with your work?
-- What is the specific task or goal that feels unmanageable or unreachable?
-- How do you prioritize your time?
-- What do you find hard in your job?
-- What’s a recent situation you wish you handled differently?
-What would you change?
-- What’s an area of your work you want to improve?
-- What part of your job do you wish you didn’t have to do?
-- Is everyone pulling their weight on the team?
-- Are there any meetings you feel you shouldn’t attend, or wish you did that you’re left out of?
-- What aspect of your job would you like more help or coaching?
-- Do you feel challenged at work?
-Are you learning new things?
-- Are there activities we could do more of as a team/company?
-- Do you feel a sense of purpose in your job?
-- What do you need from me to do your best work?
-- Do you feel your feedback in being heard?

 ## Career growth
 - [Advice for engineers to prepare to lead](https://twitter.com/gergelyorosz/status/1487791794502967302)